antmaio/FrechetMotionDistance/README.md

 # Evaluating the Quality of a Synthesized Motion with the Fréchet Motion Distance
-This repository is related to the Fréchet Motion Distance.
+This repository is related to the Fréchet Motion Distance and is related to [1].
+This work has been presented at the poster session at SIGRAPPH 2022.
 The FMD measures the distance between the distribution of a ground truth and synthetic motion dataset.
-It is inspired by the Fréchet Gesture Distance proposed by [1].
+It is inspired by the Fréchet Gesture Distance proposed by [2].
 The autoencoder model is inspired form [here](https://alanbertl.com/autoencoder-with-fast-ai/).

 ## Requirements
 This implementation has been tested with